ezarsatria12/ezarsatria12/README.md

 </div>
 # Hi there, I'm Ezar 👋

-## I'm a Student, UI/UX Designer, and Machine Learning Scientist 🤖
+## I'm a Student, Fullstack Dev, and Machine Learning Scientist 🤖
 sometimes could be a software developer😝

 - 🎓 I like to learn anything